WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 includes the ARM Computing Library and the ARM NN SDK which, on the one hand
-GPU computing on the Mali GPUs and and on the other hand provides a set of Linux-based tools to efficiently combined use of the Cortex-A CPU, Mali GPU and NPU that are typically present on the SBC hardware.
+GPU computing on the Mali GPUs and on the other hand provides a set of Linux-based tools to efficiently combined use of the Cortex-A CPU, Mali GPU and NPU that are typically present on the SBC hardware.

 Google TPU
 ----------

-Google also has its own ecosystem to facilitate edge computing facilitation.
-For example, there is the
-Tensorflow software framework that can be freely can be used to build ML applications.
-In order to optimize models for SBCs and other hardware with less computational capabilities than a server or workstation there is the Tensorflow Lite framework that allows to quantize the parameters of trained models and thus adjust the numerical precision of the parameters to the hardware specifications of the device
+Google also has its own ecosystem to facilitate edge computing.
+For example, there is the Tensorflow software framework that can be freely used to build ML applications.
+In order to optimize models for SBCs and other hardware with less computational capabilities than a server or workstation, there is the Tensorflow Lite framework that allows to quantize the parameters of trained models and thus adjust the numerical precision of the parameters to the hardware specifications of the device